unstoppabledomains/dev-docs/smart-contracts/overview/cns-architecture-overview.md

 * Mint a new subdomain
 * Burn a domain

 Domain owners can set one _Approved address_ per domain and many _Operator_ addresses.
 These roles can manage a domain on a member's behalf.
-For more details, see [Managing domain ownership](/manage-domains/index.md).

 ### Resolver

 `Resolver` is a smart contract that is used for resolving domains and storing domain records.
 This is where domain owners store their data, such as cryptocurrency addresses, chat IDs, and IPFS hashes for decentralized websites.

 Under the surface, `Resolver` is effectively a map of domain namehashes to key-value dictionaries of records.
-This structure allows members to store arbitrary records, even those that aren't specified by the [Records reference](/resolution/guides/records-reference.md).
+This structure allows members to store arbitrary records, even those that aren't specified by the [Records reference](/resolution/records-reference.md).

 In practice, `Resolver`'s data structure is slightly more complicated.
 If you're interested in the implementation details, see [Resolver.sol](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Resolver.sol).